 All About Oxytocin: Practical Tips for Boosting Your Oxytocin Levels During Pregnancy, Birth and Postnatally

-Charlotte Watson
+- Charlotte Watson

-Adrenaline is an oxytocin inhibitor, so high levels of adrenaline mean low levels of oxytocin.
-Less oxytocin means fewer and less efficient contractions resulting in a longer, potentially more uncomfortable labour (due to lower levels of natural pain killing beta endorphins - more on that amazing hormone in this blog).
-Another effect of oxytocin is it alters your state of consciousness, meaning during labour your might feel "high" and have an altered perception on the passing of time.
-All designed to help you manage during childbirth.
+So here's the thing, adrenaline is an oxytocin inhibitor, high levels of adrenaline mean low levels of oxytocin, which during labour is not great.
+This is because less oxytocin means fewer and less efficient contractions resulting in a longer, potentially more uncomfortable labour (due to lower levels of natural pain killing beta-endorphins - more on that amazing hormone in this blog).

-So basically natural oxytocin is awesome and during labour and birth more oxytocin is AMAZING!! but how do I get more oxytocin I hear you ask? well read on...
+So basically oxytocin is awesome and during labour and birth more oxytocin is AMAZING!! but how do I get more oxytocin I hear you ask? well read on...

 How to boost your natural oxytocin levels: